O Christmas tree, how costly are your branches

 TOKYO One Tokyo Christmas tree has a special glow even amid the global economic gloom -- it's made of pure gold, and valued at $2 million.

-Twelve kg (26 lb) of gold were used to make the 2.4 meter (8 foot) tree, which is adorned with ribbons, hearts and orchids, also made of gold.

-The value of the gold is about $700,000 but the total value of the tree is much higher because of labor costs, said Naoto Mizuki, marketing general manager at the store.

-"Considering the time it took to make, the designer and hard work put into it, we can assume that the cost of this tree would be approximately 150 million yen ($2 million)," he said.
+"Considering the time it took to make, the designer and hard work put into it, we can assume that the cost of this tree would be approximately 150 million yen," he said.

 The gleaming display caught the eyes of passersby.